An event can’t be cost-effective, sustainable and still decent. Surely something has got to give?

 ISO 20121 provides some guidance on core elements that should be included in an event sustainability policy.
 The policy itself should be a succinct document that is signed by senior management.

-- Values: These are typically one-word principles or a brief statement that describe the spirit of conduct implied under the policy.
+These are typically one-word principles or a brief statement that describe the spirit of conduct implied under the policy.
 Examples of values include: diversity, transparency, stewardship, leadership and inclusivity.
 It can help to ensure each value is clearly defined so they can be easily recognized, and modelled.

-- Issues: Policies often exist because there is a problem that needs to be identified, and solved.
+Policies often exist because there is a problem that needs to be identified, and solved.
 For example, climate change may be an issue that conference attendees care about so much that organizers are driven to act on it through energy reduction and efficiency goals.
 In contrast, an outdoor festival may be criticized for impacts on the natural environment, calling on the organizer to create a policy that focuses on protecting and rehabilitating the event site.

-- Goals and targets: Goals should be directed at addressing issues.
+Goals should be directed at addressing issues.
 They should be SMART: specific, measurable, achievable, realistic and time-bound.
 Most objectives are concise action statements, sometimes only two words: a verb and a noun.
 For example, “improve health”, “reduce waste”, or “improve satisfaction”.
 Every goal should have a performance indicator that can be assessed, and short and long-term targets should be set.
 For example, improving satisfaction may be gauged by an attendee rating event-to-event.

-- Commitments: Event sustainability policies should also identify any external or internal commitments.
+Event sustainability policies should also identify any external or internal commitments.
 This might include requirements to comply with and exceed legal obligations, as well as any accords businesses may have signed on to, such as the UN Global Compact.
 At a minimum it should identify how the organization plans to report and communicate progress against the policy.

 Where and When Should an Event Sustainability Policy Be Used?